Up and packed. Took a while. It did mean traipsing up and down five flights of stairs with my stuff!

 Nice place, with nice people.

 Apologies for the photo.
 It was late at night.
-The flash made the picture look even more ugly.
+The flash made the picture look even worse.